zandanyd/SuperLee/README.md

   Efficiently manage the fleet of trucks, ensuring they are utilized optimally.

 # Technical Details
-  This application is developed using Java, providing a robust and reliable platform for seamless performance.
-The user interface is designed to cater to a diverse set of
-  users, with both graphical user interface (GUI) and command-line interface (CMD) options, making it accessible to all team members.
+  This application is developed using Java with an integrated SQLite database, showcases meticulous database analysis and design.
+This project seamlessly integrates database principles, ensuring optimal performance and data management for efficient supermarket operations, providing a robust and reliable platform for seamless performance.
+The user interface is designed to cater to a diverse set of users, with both graphical user interface (GUI) and command-line interface (CMD) options, making it accessible to all team members.

 # Getting Started
   To get started with the SuperMarket Management App, refer to the detailed documentation that outlines the functionalities, user guides, and additional features available.